mailittlepony/simpleECS/README.md

 }

 ```
-4. Then you have to create an instance of ECS in your main loop before anything
+**4. Then you have to create an instance of ECS in your main loop before anything**

 5. You can create your entities:
 ```cpp
 ECS ecs;
 Entity player = ecs.create_entity();

 ```

 6. You can register and add components: